lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

       |simulation_details_middle|

-In ``Analysis`` section shows the different analysis the user has run
+The ``Analysis`` section shows the different analyses the user has run

    |simulation_details_analysis|